March 14-16, 2019

 Questions?
 Contact firstname.lastname@example.org

-AES, ALLA, and ABA invite proposals for individual papers, organized paper panels, and roundtables for our joing Spring 2019 Conference.
+AES, ALLA, and ABA invite proposals for individual papers, organized paper panels, and roundtables for our joint Spring 2019 Conference.
+Word limit for abstracts: paper up to 250 words; Session/panel up to 500 words.
 Submit HERE.

 When submitting your proposal, you will be asked to either (a) provide your own theme(s), or (b) select from the list of pre-determined themes provided by the program committee.
 These themes will be used during the review and scheduling processes to reduce content overlap.
 If your submission does not align within one of the themes, you may select "other" and provide your theme(s) as written responses.